Are whitening strips (Crest Whitestrips®) harmful to your teeth? | Are they safe to use?

 - During treatments, strips need to be monitored to make sure that they’re still in place.
 (Although, with the newer, more adherent styles of strips this has become less of an issue.)

 Some people consider using whitening strips to be more of a struggle than using bleaching trays.

 Different strips have different characteristics.

-It’s both a strip’s shape and the tackiness of its whitener that helps to hold it in place.
-And the design and formulation used with different products does vary.
-This can make some easier for some people to use than others.
+It’s both a strip’s shape, and the tackiness of its whitener, that helps to hold it in place.

-If you’ve used strips in the past but had difficulties, the general trend nowadays (with newer versions of products) seems to be the use of a much tackier, almost adhesive-like, whitener (see link above).
+If you’ve used strips in the past (especially the distant past) and had difficulties, the general trend nowadays (with newer versions of products) seems to be the use of a much tackier, more adhesive-like, whitener (see link above).
 So, you may find trying again may be a better experience.

 Once again, this isn’t a criticism that’s unique to just whitening strips.
-All over-the-counter systems suffer from the disadvantage that their dentist isn’t always involved with their use.
+All over-the-counter systems suffer from the disadvantage that the user’s dentist frequently isn’t consulted about their bleaching activities.

-But just because you can perform treatments entirely on your own doesn’t mean that you should.
-It’s always the right choice to discuss your whitening plans with your dentist, before you begin.
+But just because you can perform treatments entirely on your own doesn’t mean that you have to or should.
+It’s always the right choice to discuss your whitening plans with your dentist.
+And ideally, before you begin.
 Their knowledge can help to improve both the effectiveness and safety of your efforts.

 Da Costa J. Comparison of Two At-home Whitening Products of Similar Peroxide Concentration and Different Delivery Methods.

 Del Real Garcia JF, et al. In vivo evaluation of the genotoxicity and oxidative damage in individuals exposed to 10% hydrogen peroxide whitening strips.